fireflycons/aws-nested-changeset-bug/README.md

 However, when I first tried it out, I came across a nasty bug which I duly reported via the organsiation's enterprise support plan.
 This repo contains the CloudFormation submitted to AWS support that reproduces this bug.
 The bug was acknowledged and a fix estimate given for March 2021.

+Update: July 2021.
+This bug is still not fixed.
+Come on guys!

 If you would like to see for yourself whether or not the bug is fixed, give this a go!

 ## Steps to Reproduce